 Formoterol is used as a long-term (maintenance) treatment to prevent or decrease breathing problems caused by ongoing lung diseases (chronic obstructive pulmonary disease-COPD, including chronic bronchitis and emphysema).
 Formoterol belongs to the class of drugs known as long-acting inhaled beta-agonists (LABAs).
 It works by relaxing the muscles around the airways so that they open up and you can breathe more easily.
 This effect helps to reduce wheezing, coughing, and shortness of breath.This medication does not work right away and should not be used for sudden attacks of breathing trouble.
 Your doctor must prescribe a quick-relief inhaler (such as albuterol, also called salbutamol in some countries) for sudden shortness of breath while you are using formoterol.
 You should always have a quick-relief inhaler with you.This form of formoterol is not approved to treat asthma.
 People with asthma using long-acting inhaled beta agonists (such as formoterol) without also using an inhaled corticosteroid may have an increased risk of serious (sometimes fatal) breathing problems.

 Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
 This medication is used with a special machine called a nebulizer that changes the solution to a fine mist that you inhale.
 Learn all instructions for the use of this medication and the nebulizer equipment.
 Do not use the solution if it is discolored.
 If you have any questions, consult your doctor or pharmacist.

 This medication does not require any mixing before use.
-Using a mouthpiece or face mask with the nebulizer, inhale the prescribed dose of medication into your lungs, usually twice daily (morning and evening) or as directed by your doctor.
+Using a mouthpiece or face mask with the nebulizer, inhale the prescribed dose of medication into your lungs as directed by your doctor, usually twice daily (morning and evening).
 The two doses should be about 12 hours apart.
 Each treatment usually takes about 9 minutes.
 Give this medication only through a nebulizer.
 Do not swallow the solution.
 Do not mix with other medicines in your nebulizer.

 Use this medication regularly to receive the most benefit from it.
 To help you remember, use it at the same times each day.
 To prevent infections, clean the nebulizer and mouthpiece/face mask according to the manufacturer's directions.